Godzilla (1998 film): Filming

-Principal photography began on May 1, 1997, and wrapped on September 26, 1997, filming took place in New York City, and moved to Los Angeles in June.
+Principal photography began on May 1, 1997 and wrapped on September 26, 1997.
+Filming took place in New York City and moved to Los Angeles in June.
 Scenes in New York were filmed in 13 days; tropical scenes were filmed in the Hawaiian Islands.
 The United States Marine Corps participated in the filming of the movie.
 An F-18 Marine Reserve pilot, Col. Dwight Schmidt, actually piloted the plane that "fired" the missiles that killed Godzilla.

 Music

-The soundtrack featuring alternative rock music was released on May 19, 1998, by Epic Records.
+The soundtrack, featuring alternative rock music, was released on May 19, 1998, by Epic Records.
 It was a success on the music charts, peaking at number 2 on the Billboard 200 and was certified platinum on June 22, 1998.
 The original score was composed by David Arnold.
 The film's score was not released on CD until 9 years later, when it went on sale as a complete original film score in 2007 by La La Land Records.
 The album was supported by the single "Come with Me" performed by Sean Combs and Jimmy Page.

 Release

 Marketing

 Bob Levin, chief of marketing for the film, was caught by surprise when Emmerich insisted not to use full body images or head shots of Godzilla during the marketing, Levin stated, "we got indications from them that they really didn't think that the full figure Godzilla should be at all exposed prior to the release of the film.
 While initially we reacted negatively to that, once we understood their thinking behind it, it became completely acceptable to us."
 300 companies signed an agreement not to show the full image of Godzilla before the film's release.
 Prior to principal photography, Emmerich filmed a teaser trailer, budgeted at $600,000, that featured Godzilla's foot crushing the skeleton of a Tyrannosaurus Rex at a museum.
 The trailer was attached to screenings of Men in Black and received an overwhelmingly enthusiastic response from audiences.
 Afterwards, select theaters began advertising that the trailer would be featured before Men in Black.
 A new trailer later premiered on November 7, 1997, with the release of Starship Troopers.

 Taco Bell contributed to the marketing of the film with $20 million in media support.
-The marketing campaign featured commercials of the Taco Bell chihuahua attempting to trap the monster in a box.
+The marketing campaign featured commercials of the Taco Bell chihuahua attempting to trap the monster in a box or riding on the monster's tail and making an order for two.
 Trendmasters manufactured the toys for the film, including the 11-inch tall "Living Godzilla" and the 21-inch tall "Ultimate Godzilla".
 However, poor merchandise sales for the film led to a cancellation of a toyline based on the animated series.
 Robert Fried had estimated that $80 million was spent on marketing worldwide.